jakub-g/blog-wip-public/https-pitfalls/https-pitfalls-part2.md

-**Every compliant browser will ignore a self-signed root cert at the end of the chain:** if the browser has that root cert in its store, the TLS validation will succeed, and if it doesn't, it will fail.
+**Every compliant browser will ignore a self-signed root cert at the end of the chain:** if the browser has that root cert in its store, the TLS validation will succeed, and if it doesn't have that cert, it will fail.
 Contrary to intermediate certs, which for robustness should always be sent, there's no point of sending the root cert.